deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> Table VIII compares different non-parameterized linear projection methods used in Equation 3 of the ADEM-VL framework, showing their impact on the average accuracy when using LLaMA-7B as the language model.
+> Table VIII compares the performance of different non-parameterized linear projection functions used in Equation 3 of the ADEM-VL model with LLaMA-7B.

 {{< table-caption >}}